wuxu92/terraform-provider-azurerm/website/docs/r/active_directory_domain_service.html.markdown

 * `external_access_ip_address` - The publicly routable IP address for the domain controllers in the initial replica set.

-* `location` - The Azure location in which the initialreplica set resides.
+* `location` - The Azure location in which the initial replica set resides.

 * `id` - A unique ID for the replica set.